 People

 Julia BoehmJulia Boehm is an Associate Professor of Psychology at Chapman University.
 She received her Ph.D. from the University of California, Riverside and was a postdoctoral fellow at Harvard T. H. Chan School of Public Health.
 Dr. Boehm’s research examines whether positive psychological characteristics such as optimism are associated with improved cardiovascular health.
 She is also interested in the behavioral and biological processes that are relevant for cardiovascular health.
 Dr. Boehm has received grants from the National Institute on Aging and the American Heart Association to investigate these topics.
-Her work has been featured in many news outlets including the New York Times and Washington Post.

 Bijou

-Paige Austin is a junior Psychology major with Law Liberal Arts and Sociology minors.
-After undergrad, she plans to attend either Law school to be a Lawyer or grad school to get a Ph.D. in Psychology.
+Paige Austin is a psychology major with law liberal arts and sociology minors.
+After completing her undergraduate degree, she plans to attend either law school to be a lawyer or graduate school to get a Ph.D. in psychology.
 She is passionate about advocating mental health and human rights and is always willing to lend a helping hand.
 Outside school, she loves working out, exploring local coffee shops, and reading classic books.

-ChloeChloe den Hartog is a sophomore Psychology and Global Communication and World Languages (Italian Emphasis) double major with a Sociology minor.
-After finishing her undergraduate degree, she plans to get a Ph.D. in Psychology.
+ChloeChloe den Hartog is a sophomore psychology and global communication and world languages (Italian emphasis) double major with a sociology minor.
+After finishing her undergraduate degree, she plans to get a Ph.D. in psychology.
 As a curious and passionate person, she hopes to travel the world while exploring and learning new things.
 Outside of school, she enjoys swimming, reading, cooking, baking, and spending time with friends and family.

 Interested in becoming a member of the Health and Well-Being Laboratory?